pk-hack/CoilSnake/index.md

 ---

-**CoilSnake** is a program for modifying the ROM image of the 1995 Super Nintendo game *EarthBound*.
-It allows users to extract data from the ROM image, modify the extracted data, and then re-compile the data into a new ROM image.
+**CoilSnake** is a program for modifying the ROM image of the 1995 game *EarthBound* for the Super Nintendo Entertainment System.
+It reads gameplay-related data from individual, easily modifiable files and compiles that data into the ROM image.

-CoilSnake supports modification of most of the data in the game, such as:
+CoilSnake supports modification of most of the data in the game, including:
+* maps
 * sprites
-* maps
 * the script and text
+* enemies and items
 * battle backgrounds
-* items
-* enemies
 * and more!